predictiple/VelociraptorCompetition/README.md

   * Artifact: `Custom.Client.TriageCapa`
 * Have the **server** interpret the results and create more client-side flows to do something else in response to the triaging artifacts' results.
 Perhaps upload these specific files back to the server to preserve evidence contained in them.
   * Artifact: `Custom.Server.DispatchUpload`
+  * Artifact: `Custom.Client.TriageUpload`

 * Bonus points: Hijacking the VFS browser "upload" function to allow us to kick off the above workflow from the VFS browser. :cowboy_hat_face:
   * Artifact: `System.VFS.DownloadFile`

+In a nutshell:\
-In other words: _**we want to run a single artifact and then let Velociraptor decide what the next steps should be.**_
+_**we want to run a single artifact and then let Velociraptor decide what the next steps should be... and then iterate that process**_

 Although this is a simplified and somewhat contrived example, it aims to demonstrate concepts rather than being a comprehensive realworld solution.
 It provides an example that can be expanded upon and repurposed quite easily.